 Virgilio S. Jacinto, Filipino, 56 years old, has served as a Director of the Company since August 13, 2010.
-He holds the following positions, among others: Corporate Secretary, Compliance Officer, Senior Vice President and General Counsel of SMC; Director of San Miguel Brewery Inc. and SMC Global Power Holdings Corp.; Corporate Secretary of GSMI, Top Frontier Investment Holdings Inc., and other subsidiaries and affiliates of SMC; Director of various other local and offshore subsidiaries of SMC; and an Associate Professor of the University of the Philippines College of Law.
-Mr. Jacinto has served as a Director and Corporate Secretary of United Coconut Planters Bank (September 1998-February 2001), a Partner of the Villareal Law Offices (June 1985-May 1993) and an Associate of Sycip, Salazar, Feliciano & Hernandez Law Office (1981-1985).
+He holds the following positions, among others: Corporate Secretary, Compliance Officer, Senior Vice President and General Counsel of SMC; Director of San Miguel Brewery Inc.; Corporate Secretary of GSMI, Top Frontier Investment Holdings Inc., and other subsidiaries and affiliates of SMC; and Director of various other local and offshore subsidiaries of SMC.
+Mr. Jacinto has served as a Director and Corporate Secretary of United Coconut Planters Bank, a Partner of the Villareal Law Offices (June 1985-May 1993) and an Associate of Sycip, Salazar, Feliciano & Hernandez Law Office (1981-1985).
 Of the companies in which Atty.
 Jacinto currently holds directorships, SMB is also listed with the PSE.
 Atty.
 Jacinto is an Associate Professor of Law at the University of the Philippines.
 He obtained his law degree from the University of the Philippines (cum laude) where he was the class salutatorian and placed sixth in the 1981 bar examinations.
-He holds Master of Laws degree from Harvard University.
+He holds a Master of Laws degree from Harvard University.